 “Portfolio insurance” for low-ratio mortgages has become increasingly popular with lenders.
 They pay for the default coverage themselves because the benefits of reduced securitization costs and lower capital requirements that come with this protection are worth more to them than the cost of the coverage.
 Today, low-ratio portfolio-insured loans account for 35% of our total residential insured mortgages outstanding, and the vast majority of the borrowers whose mortgages are portfolio insured don’t even know it.

-Nonetheless, it is this group of low-ratio borrowers who will impacted by the changes that will take effect on November 30, 2016. read more…David Larock is an independent full-time mortgage agent and industry insider.
+Nonetheless, it is this group of low-ratio borrowers who will impacted by the changes that will take effect on November 30, 2016. read more…David Larock is an independent full-time mortgage broker and industry insider.
 If you are purchasing, refinancing or renewing your mortgage, contact Dave or apply for a Mortgage Check-up to obtain the best available rates and terms.

 ** Update on the Mortgage Qualifying Rate stress-test that was to be implemented on Oct 17th – The Department of Finance just announced that while the MQR stress-test will be implemented for all high-ratio borrowers, effective October 17, the test will now not be implemented for low-ratio borrowers until the next round of mortgage-rule changes takes effect on November 30.**

 Yesterday Canada’s Finance Minister Bill Morneau announced a series of changes to the rules used to underwrite insured mortgages.
 There is a lot to unpack so I’ll do it in three installments: Part One will focus on the change that will take place on October 17, Part Two will cover the changes that will take place on November 30, and Part Three will offer my take on the longer-term impacts that these changes will have on Canadian borrowers and our housing markets across Canada.

 Let’s start with the first change, which will be implemented less than two weeks from today.